New Year Diet or New Year Purpose? Find Your True Why for Lasting Wellness

 Weight is an outcome that is difficult, if not impossible, to control.

 What if you focused on daily actionable steps within your reach?
-Things that you can do in a day to care for and nourish yourself?
+What are some things that you can do in a day to care for and nourish yourself?
 What activities can you do that enhance rather than deplete and bring you joy and fulfillment?

 Lastly, as you take time to ponder, instead of thinking of the next 30 days, could you zoom out and think of the next 30 years?
 What legacy do you wish to leave behind?